shivani3008/binogi-react-code-challenge/README.md

 Create a React web application for searching through the cooking recipes using the public API and implement a solution for bookmarking the recipes client-side.

 The public recipes API is called [Edamam Recipe Search API](https://developer.edamam.com/edamam-docs-recipe-api).
-You can signup for a developer account [here](https://developer.edamam.com/admin/applications/1409618537930).
+For the API, you can use our account with Application ID: `df53c267` and Application Key: `bd80595496a524a833554462aa41a04c` (you can also create your own account).

 The web application should include the following functionality: